-October Week is the best opportunity to spend time with your family and kids, but with the restrictions still in place, it might seem like there’s not much to do.
-However, many attractions across Glasgow remain open, and are the perfect destinations for family outings!
+October Week is the best opportunity to spend time with your family and kids, and our attractions across Glasgow are the perfect destinations for family outings!

 We have compiled a list of fun (and cheap!) things to do around Glasgow this October week, saving you both money and time you can spend with your family.